Shaaali/identity-apps/docs/guides/applications/oidc/revoke-tokens.md

 ## Token revocation by public clients

-Since public clients can't store credentials securely and they don't need to do authentication when revoking a token.
-But they need to submit their client ID.
+Since public clients cannot store credentials securely and they do not need to perform authentication when revoking a token.
+However, they need to submit their client ID.

 **Sample request**